Thursday,

 responded to these names haha.

-Other things I just thought of that I would like inCali = my Converse.
+Other things I just thought of that I would like inCali

 Other things I just thought of that I would like in